rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/get-get-scaling-group-state-v1.0-tenantid-groups-groupid-state.rst

 The *GroupState* object consists of the following properties:

 *  *paused*.
 Specifies whether execution of scaling policies for the group is currently suspended.
-If this value is set to true, the group will not scale up or down.
-All policy execution calls and all convergence activities are suspended while this value is set to true.
+If this value is set to TRUE, the group will not scale up or down.
+All policy execution calls are suspended and convergence will not be triggered while this value is set to TRUE.
+Any *POST* calls to the :ref:`/converge <post-create-scaling-group-v1.1-tenantid-convergence>` operation will error with a `403GroupPausedError` if convergence is paused.
 *  *pendingCapacity*.
 Integer.
 Specifies the number of servers that are in a "building" state.
 If this value is set to FALSE, all scaling and convergence activities, as well as all policy execution calls are resumed.
 *  *name*.
 Specifies the name of the group.
 *  *active*.
 Specifies an array of active servers in the group.
 This array includes the server Id, as well as other data.
 *  *activeCapacity*.
 Integer.
 Specifies the number of active servers in the group.
 *  *desiredCapacity*.
 Integer.
-Specifies the sum of all servers that are in ``Active`` and ``Pending`` state.
+Specifies the number of servers that are desired in the scaling group.
 *  *status*.
 String.
 This value can be set to either ACTIVE or ERROR.
-If *status& is set to ACTIVE, the scaling group is converging, if *status* is set to ERROR, it implies that Autoscale has stopped converging due to an irrecoverable error.
+If *status* is set to ACTIVE, the scaling group is converging, if *status* is set to ERROR, it implies that Autoscale has stopped converging due to an irrecoverable error.
 *  *errors*.
 String.
 This value is provided if *status* is set to ERROR.
 It represents a JSON object that contains the "message" field with a message that describes the error.